outdreamer/build-a-cure-1/docs/reference/math_terms.md

 		- physics: a physical quantity, represented by a number or tensor, that has a value for each point in space-time
 		- field theory: mathematical descriptions of how field values change in space & time or other independent variables

-	- affine transformation: a function between affine spaces which preserves points, straight lines and planes
-		- sets of parallel lines remain parallel after an affine transformation
-		- an affine transformation does not necessarily preserve angles between lines or distances between points, though it does preserve ratios of distances between points lying on a straight line
-		- examples: translation, scaling, homothety, similarity transformation, reflection, rotation, shear mapping, and compositions of them in any combination & sequence

-	- vector-valued function: a function whose range is the set of multidimensional or infinite-dimensional vectors, whose inputs could be a scalar or a vector
 	- matrix:

 		- transformations keep lines parallel and evenly spaced, and origin is fixed
 		- matrix multiplication is applying two transformations, starting from the right side
 		- adjacent structures: